 I'm a freelance producer based in London, England.
 Available for remote mixing/mastering and session work.
-Or, production in person at Wandsworth Studios, London.
+Or, production in person at Cloud 9 Music Studios, Hackney Wick, London.
 Multi-instrumentalist (vocals, guitar, piano, bass, drums, programming) and hold a First Class BA (hons) degree in Music Technology.

 I work with all genres and am comfortable with both organic/live and electronic instruments.
 Always up for a new project, whether it be in the mixing world or producing.

 If you need instruments added or replaced in your track(s) I'm happy to record parts and send them back to you, to slot into your tracks - all recorded to a high standard and at top quality from my studio.

 There are some examples of my work on my website and a taster showreel on this page.

 Also work regularly at Wandsworth Studios, in SW London, where we have a great setup, high-quality equipment and extremely competitive rates.
 As for a quote!